 While the new system doesn’t mean the ‘death of the training contract’, it does open new roads to qualifying as a solicitor.

-The writing’s been on the wall for some time.
 As far back as 2014, the Solicitors Regulation Authority (SRA) officially renamed legal traineeships, abandoning the term ‘training contract’ in favour of the potentially more flexible sounding ‘period of recognised training’.
 Large law firms largely ignored the change, advertising for training contracts as they had done for many years.
-It’s looking likely they’ll continue to do so when the SQE is introduced in November 2021 and 'qualifying work experience' (or QWE) takes over as the new official term for time spent on the job learning to be a solicitor.
+They’ve continued to do so after the SQE was introduced in November 2021 and 'qualifying work experience' (or QWE) took over as the new official term for time spent on the job learning to be a solicitor.